Ikromjon1998/nativephp-mobile-local-notifications/README.md

 - NativePHP Mobile v3+
 - iOS 18.2+ / Android API 33+

+## Example App

+**[Daily Habits](https://github.com/Ikromjon1998/daily-habits)** is a full, open-source mobile app built with this plugin.
+It demonstrates:

+- Scheduling daily repeating notifications with `RepeatInterval::Daily`
+- Action buttons ("Done" / "Snooze") handled via `NotificationActionPressed`
+- Permission management on the Settings screen
+- Notification cancellation when habits are deleted

+Use it as a reference, fork it as a starter for your own app, or contribute to it.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes in each release.